gizem28/ios-calculator/README.md

 # IOS-CALCULATOR
-### This repository cerated for ios calculator project.
+### The repo for the iPhone calculator code-along using HTML, CSS, and JavaScript